Gulf Stream: Localized effects

-The North Atlantic Current of the Gulf Stream, along with similar warm air currents, helps keep Ireland and the western coast of Great Britain a couple of degrees warmer than the east.
+The North Atlantic Current of the Gulf Stream, along with similar warm air currents, helps keep Ireland and the western coast of Great Britain a few degrees warmer than the east.
 However, the difference is most dramatic in the western coastal islands of Scotland.
 A noticeable effect of the Gulf Stream and the strong westerly winds on Europe occurs along the Norwegian coast.
 Northern parts of Norway lie close to the Arctic zone, most of which is covered with ice and snow in winter.
 However, almost all of Norway's coast remains free of ice and snow throughout the year.
-The warming effect provided by the Gulf Stream has allowed fairly large settlements to be developed and maintained on the coast of Northern Norway, including Tromsø, the third largest city north of the Arctic Circle.
-Weather systems warmed by the Gulf Stream drift into Northern Europe, also warming the climate behind the Scandinavian mountains.
+The warming effect provided by the Gulf Stream has allowed fairly large settlements to be developed and maintained on the coast of Northern Norway, including Tromsø, the third-largest city north of the Arctic Circle.
+Weather systems warmed by the Gulf Stream drift into Northern Europe, also warming the climate behind the Scandinavian Mountains.

-Gulf Stream Collapse
+Future predictions

-The possibility of a Gulf Stream collapse has been covered by many news publications.
+The possibility of a Gulf Stream collapse has been covered by some news publications.
 The IPCC Sixth Assessment Report addressed this issue specifically, and found that based on model projections and theoretical understanding, the Gulf Stream will not shut down in a warming climate.
-While the Gulf Stream is expected to slow down as the Atlantic Meridional Overturning Circulation (AMOC) weakens, it will not collapse even if the AMOC were to collapse.
-Nevertheless, this slowing down will have significant effects, including a rise in sea level along the North American coast, reduced precipitation in the mid-latitudes, changing patterns of strong precipitation around Europe and the tropics and stronger storms in the North Atlantic.
+While the Gulf Stream is expected to slow down as the Atlantic meridional overturning circulation (AMOC) weakens, it will not collapse, even if the AMOC were to collapse.
+Nevertheless, this slowing down will have significant effects, including a rise in sea level along the North American coast, reduced precipitation in the midlatitudes, changing patterns of strong precipitation around Europe and the tropics, and stronger storms in the North Atlantic.

 Effect on cyclone formation

 The warm water and temperature contrast along the edge of the Gulf Stream often increase the intensity of cyclones, tropical or otherwise.
-Tropical cyclone generation normally requires water temperatures in excess of 26.5 C. Tropical cyclone formation is common over the Gulf Stream, especially in the month of July.
-Storms travel westwards through the Caribbean and then either move in a northwards direction and curve towards the eastern coast of the United States or stay on a north-westwards track and enter the Gulf of Mexico.
-Such storms have the potential to create strong winds and extensive damage to the United States' Southeast Coastal Areas.
-Hurricane Sandy in 2012 was a recent example of a hurricane passing over the Gulf Stream and gaining strength.
+Tropical cyclone generation normally requires water temperatures in excess of 26.5 C. Tropical cyclone formation is common over the Gulf Stream, especially in July.
+Storms travel westward through the Caribbean and then either move in a northward direction and curve towards the eastern coast of the United States or stay on a north-westward track and enter the Gulf of Mexico.
+Such storms have the potential to create strong winds and extensive damage to the United States' Southeast coastal areas.
+Hurricane Sandy in 2012 was a recent example of a hurricane tracking along the Gulf Stream and gaining strength.

 Strong extratropical cyclones have been shown to deepen significantly along a shallow frontal zone, forced by the Gulf Stream, during the cold season.
 Subtropical cyclones also tend to be generated near the Gulf Stream.
-75 percent of such systems documented between 1951 and 2000 formed near this warm water current, with two annual peaks of activity occurring during the months of May and October.
-Cyclones within the ocean itself, form under the Gulf Stream, extending as deep as 3500 m beneath the ocean's surface.
+About 75% of such systems documented between 1951 and 2000 formed near this warm-water current, with two annual peaks of activity occurring during May and October.
+Cyclones within the ocean itself form under the Gulf Stream, extending as deep as 3500 m beneath the ocean's surface.